-Most people don’t realize that when you receive a shot or a vaccine, it does not mean you are immunized.
+Most people don’t realize that when you receive a shot or a vaccine it does not mean you are immunized.
 Many people believe that once you are vaccinated you are completely protected.
 That is wrong.

-The word “immunization” instead of “vaccination” is now pervasive in both medical and mainstream literature, creating a belief that they are one in the same.
+The use of the word “immunization” instead of “vaccination” is everywhere.
+Most importantly, news outlets tell the public that immunization is the same as vaccination.
 However, there is a large difference between the two.

 Vaccines contain a dead or live weakened germ that can cause a particular disease, like tetanus, or parts of a germ.
-When we are given a vaccine shot, our body immediately produces antibodies against the antigen or foreign body.
+When we are given a vaccine shot, our body immediately produces antibodies against the germ.

 It is at this point that most believe the body’s defense mechanism kicks in and immunity will occur in the event that the said antigen gains entry again into the body but, this is not the case with all vaccines.

 Immunization means to make someone immune to something.
 Vaccination, by contrast, according to Dorland’s Medical Dictionary, just means to inject “a suspension of attenuated or killed microorganisms…administered for prevention…or treatment of infectious disease.”

 Vaccination does not guarantee immunity.
 Natural immunity happens only after one recovers from the actual disease.
 During the disease, the microorganism usually has to pass through many of the body’s natural immune defense systems—in the nose, throat, lungs, digestive tract and lymph tissue—before it reaches the bloodstream.

 As it does, the microorganism triggers many biological events that are essential in building true natural immunity.
 When a child gets a new disease, he may feel sick for several days, but, in the vast majority of cases, he will recover.